g-ammer/multilevel_visual_motion_opponency/README.md

-# multilevel_viual_motion_opponency
+# Multilevel visual motion opponency in *Drosophila*
-## Scientific publication describing a neural circuit architecture in the visual system of the fruit fly that implements motion opponent computations at successive network levels
+## Scientific publication describing a neural circuit architecture in the visual system that implements motion opponent computations at multiple network levels

 **Data and code for 'Multilevel visual motion opponency in *Drosophila*, Nature Neuroscience, 2023'**